Why? Because the focus is on the wrong end of the leash (if there even is a leash!).

 Educate dog owners

-Assist dog owners who want to do better but don’t have options.
-Ensure that your animal control officers are appropriately informed and staffed so they can help dog owners who want it and cite dog owners who are reckless.
+- Ensure that your animal control officers are properly informed and staffed - otherwise, they can't help dog owners who want it, nor can they cite reckless owners.